Cyclone & DC Testing

 - Frequently Asked Questions

-This page shares test results after my associates and I tested most current small shop dust collectors, cyclone separators and air cleaners.
+This page still shares summary results after my associates and I tested most current small shop dust collectors, cyclone separators and air cleaners.
 We tested both airflow and fine dust separation.
 All of this testing was done with tightly controlled standards similar to what I would use in university engineering tests.
 We did our testing with expensive freshly calibrated and certified digital meters.
 There were none of the games played like most magazine apple versus orange comparisons where they tested the systems with different or oversized test pipes, special bell shaped test ends that falsely magnify airflows, the nonsense of running blower motors at far over their rated amperage, or use of meters that don't even have the ability to measure the airflow or particle size ranges being tested.
 We also only tested units purchased at local outlets without advising the sellers these units were to be used for testing.
 In reviewing prior magazine tests we discovered that some vendors provided oversized blowers and motors that they had carefully relabeled to make the test units appear the same as those they sell.

 This page started as a collection of comments made by users of the various small shop dust collection options and it worked poorly because the information was too emotional without any facts to support the opinions.
 Many of those who were the strongest supporters of a particular dust collection solution soon became even stronger speaking out against those same units within a year or two.